Hypogonadism: Men

 Low testosterone can be identified through a simple blood test performed by a laboratory, ordered by a health care provider.
 Blood for the test must be taken in the morning hours, when levels are highest, as levels can drop by as much as 13% during the day and all normal reference ranges are based on morning levels.
-However, low testosterone in the absence of any symptoms does not clearly need to be treated.

-Normal total testosterone levels depend on the man's age but generally range from 240 to 950 ng/dL (nanograms per deciliter) or 8.3-32.9 nmol/L (nanomoles per liter).
+Normal total testosterone levels depend on the man's age but generally range from 240 to 950 ng/dL (nanograms per deciliter) or 8.3–32.9 nmol/L (nanomoles per liter).
 According to American Urological Association, the diagnosis of low testosterone can be supported when the total testosterone level is below 300 ng/dl.
 Some men with normal total testosterone have low free or bioavailable testosterone levels which could still account for their symptoms.
 Men with low serum testosterone levels should have other hormones checked, particularly luteinizing hormone to help determine why their testosterone levels are low and help choose the most appropriate treatment (most notably, testosterone is usually not appropriate for secondary or tertiary forms of male hypogonadism, in which the LH levels are usually reduced).

 Treatment is often prescribed for total testosterone levels below 230 ng/dL with symptoms.
 If the serum total testosterone level is between 230 and 350 ng/dL, free or bioavailable testosterone should be checked as they are frequently low when the total is marginal.

 The standard range given is based on widely varying ages and, given that testosterone levels naturally decrease as humans age, age-group specific averages should be taken into consideration when discussing treatment between doctor and patient.
 In men, testosterone falls approximately 1 to 3 percent each year.

 Blood testing

 A position statement by the Endocrine Society expressed dissatisfaction with most assays for total, free, and bioavailable testosterone.
 In particular, research has questioned the validity of commonly administered assays of free testosterone by radioimmunoassay.
-The free androgen index, essentially a calculation based on total testosterone and sex hormone-binding globulin levels, has been found to be the worst predictor of free testosterone levels and should not be used.
+The free androgen index, essentially a calculation based on total testosterone and sex hormone-binding globulin levels, is the worst predictor of free testosterone levels and should not be used.
 Measurement by equilibrium dialysis or mass spectroscopy is generally required for accurate results, particularly for free testosterone which is normally present in very small concentrations.

 Screening

-Screening males who do not have symptoms for hypogonadism is not recommended as of 2018.
+Screening males who do not have symptoms of hypogonadism is not recommended as of 2018.